MyFirstChoice

 Local landlord/tenant laws: You’ll need to do some research on local regulations, particularly on rent control or other laws that could affect your ability to cover your mortgage payment, property taxes and expenses.
 Consult your real estate attorney.

 Tax implications: You can deduct operating expenses that exceed the amount of rent you collect on an investment property, and you can depreciate an investment property.
 You can deduct losses on the sale of an investment property, but you must pay capital gains tax on profits.
 The implications may change if you live in the home.
 Consult your tax advisor.
-Contact First Choice Financial TODAY to speak with a professional mortgage consultant.
-We can help you determine how much equity you have available and how much you can afford to invest in a property.

 Build a New Home

 Your dream house won’t come from a cookie cutter.
 You have a vision of a home that is uniquely your own.
 Maybe your looking for a lot, or maybe you already own the perfect piece of land—and you’re just looking for an architect and a builder who can make your vision a reality.
 Financing new construction differs from other types of mortgages.
 A construction-to-permanent loan, or an owner-builder loan, usually has two components.
 Initially, the loan covers the costs of construction materials and labor—usually for a predetermined period of time.
 When the construction is finished, the loan converts to a mortgage on the home.
 The first step in obtaining construction financing is to qualify for the long-term mortgage.
 Then, a mortgage consultant with construction loan experience will review your plans—blueprints, contractors and suppliers, etc.—before granting the short-term loan to cover your construction budget.
 A percentage of this is usually secured by cash and/or land.
-Contact First Choice Financial TODAY to speak with a professional mortgage consultant.
-We can provide more detailed information on our land loans, construction, and construction-to-permanent loan programs and help you determine which is right for you.

-First Choice Financial, Inc. 261 N University Drive Suite 500 Plantation FL 33324 954-317-0573 FL Mortgage License#MLD608 /NMSL ID 815955 © Copyright 2012
+First Choice Financial, Inc. 261 N University Drive Suite 500 Plantation FL 33324 954-317-0573 NMSL ID 815955 © Copyright 2012